TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

   * The HTTP response itself.
   * Additional data needed to provide *context*, like which inputs to the function caused the failure.

-The goal of structuring all this error information is to let code downstream either handle and recover from the error or at least fail in a user-friendly way.

 Contrast this with some less-structured alternatives.
 We could let the error from our HTTP library bubble up unchanged; this would still be structured to *some* extent, but it would not be specific to our project and would be missing information about the *context* of the API call.
+This missing context can make debugging much harder if our application is calling the same API for different reasons!

-We could produce a string message (`"API Foo v2 failed with a 400 error code."`) but this contains even *less* information and the only way to extract details (Which API failed?
-What was the error?) would be to parse the string.
-We could even simply ignore the error and let our code fail somewhere downstream, giving us something like JavaScript's famous `undefined is not a function` error.
-All of these options carry *less* information that a structured error would, and make it substantially harder to either recover from the error or fail in a user-friendly way.
+Alternatively, we could produce a string message (`"API Foo v2 failed with a 400 error code."`).
+This particular message is light on both details and context, but even if we added all that information, we would still struggle to extract that information down the line.
+Which API failed?
+What was the exact error code?
+The only way to get this information out would be to parse the string which is complicated and hard to maintain—the parsing code would break in the future if we rewrote the message at all, even just to improve clarity.

-The last example—letting our code fail down the line—illustrates an important principle of structured errors: merely structuring error information is not enough; we also need to *raise the error at the right time*.
-This requires some measure of defensive programming; when something fails, we need to detect it early enough to supply all the right context with our error.
-If we call an API whose response has to fulfill a particular contract, we need to check that contract right after calling the API so that we can report *which API* failed on *which request*; if we instead fail on some internal invariant check later in our code, we won't have the context that the failure was caused by a specific API call violating its contract.
+Worse yet, we could simply ignore the error altogether and let our code fail somewhere down the line.
+I've see in this in real projects!
+This is how an API error turns into `undefined is not a function` raised from a seemingly unrelated part of the code.
+The only upside with this style is that you feel like a hero once you figure out where the error was *actually* coming from.

+Unlike these alternative approaches, structured errors give us all the information we need to *understand* an error in a format that lets us extract and work with that information in other parts of our code.
+To make this work, we need to not only think about the *structure* of the errors, but also make sure that we're raising the errors at the right time—usually as early as possible—so that we can attribute the error correctly and provide all the information we need.

-### Why?
+## Why?

 Writing with structured errors isn't free.
-Instead of building error messages on the spot, we have to build a structured value that will eventually get turned into a string message anyway.
-We have to program defensively, writing extra code to watch for error conditions.
+Instead of building error messages on the spot, we have to build a structured value, and still turn it into a string somewhere down the line.
+We have to program defensively, writing extra code to watch for error conditions so that we raise errors at the right time.
 We can't let exceptions from libraries and language operations bubble up because they are not structured within the context of our application.
 We end up with more code and more moving parts than simpler approaches to error handling.

 So why should we pay this cost?